kaurgurpal/kaurgurpal.github.io/index.md

 ## Overview

 I am a full stack .NET Developer with 3+ years of experience in Healthcare and Petrochemical domains.
 I am very passionate about software development and always willing to learn new technologies in an ever-changing tech world.
 My focus on execution while delivering high-quality, low-defect solutions within deadlines has helped me achieve success in both a small and a big corporate work environment.
-My past work experiences have helped me gain knowledge of every step in SDLC.
+My past work experience has helped me gain knowledge of every step in SDLC.

 ### Worked on/as/with
 **Ecommerce Website - ([Personal Project](https://github.com/kaurgurpal/EcommerceWebsite))**
-* Developing e-commerce website using ASP.NET MVC, C#, SQL Server, HTML, CSS, JavaScript, Bootstrap
+* Developing an e-commerce website using ASP.NET MVC, C#, SQL Server, HTML, CSS, JavaScript, Bootstrap

 **Software Developer @[Truggo](https://www.linkedin.com/company/truggoapp) (Jun 2015 - Dec 2016)**
-* Developed website for Truggo - a beauty and wellness startup
+* Developed a website for Truggo - a beauty and wellness startup
 * Responsible for maintenance and updating databases
 * Created an IT roadmap by understanding the business process of beauty and wellness marketplace